Augustus Baldwin Longstreet: Civil War and after

 [I]n a baccalaureate address to the University of South Carolina graduating class of 1859, [Longstreet] urged the young men of his audience to defend Southern rights to the utmost.
 While they should not strive to break up the Union, they should not 'make a dishonorable surrender of the thousandth part of the mill more to save it.'
 He defended slavery mainly on the ground that freeing [slaves] would be ruinous to Southern society; and the burden of his speech was that the South had suffered long and grievously at the hand of the North.
 Longstreet assured the class that secession would not lead to war, but, if it should, a united South would win.

 "I have heard him," writes a person who knew Longstreet, "respond to a serenade, preach a funeral sermon, deliver a college commencement address, and make a harangue over the pyrotechnic glorifications of seceding states.
 He could never be scared up without a speech."

 Following the Civil War, Longstreet continued to be an unrepentant and unreconstructed advocate of white supremacy, and a fierce critic of Reconstruction and the administration of President Ulysses S. Grant, despite the fact that his nephew, former Confederate General James Lonstreet, supported both the Republican Party and Grant, an antebellum friend.
 In two essays published in 1869–1870, Augustus cited the "barbarism" of the Union's war-making and of Grant's generalship, and complained that Northerners were putting "[the] bright Caucasian under the stupid African", making "slaves freemen and freemen slaves."

-Longstreet died in Oxford, Mississippi and is buried in section one of St. Peter's Cemetery.
+Longstreet died on July 9, 1870, in Oxford, Mississippi, and is buried in section one of St. Peter's Cemetery.

 Longstreet was a long-time friend and associate of John C. Calhoun, who was his classmate at Yale.

 Family

 Longstreet was a mentor for his nephew James Longstreet, a future high-ranking Confederate general, who lived with him on his plantation, Westover, from 1830 to 1838 in order to attend a nearby school.

-Longstreet's daughter Virginia married the future Supreme Court justice Lucius Quintus Cincinnatus Lamar in Oxford, Georgia in 1847, while Augustus was president of Emory College.
+Augustus Longstreet married Frances Eliza Parke on Mar.
+3, 1817.
+Their daughter Virginia married the future Supreme Court justice Lucius Quintus Cincinnatus Lamar in Oxford, Georgia, in 1847, while Augustus was president of Emory College.
 They were married in the "President's House" at Emory, which is today the Dean's residence for Oxford College of Emory University.
 The newlywed couple would later follow him to Mississippi when he became president of The University of Mississippi.

 American actress Lara Parker is his third-great-granddaughter.